ZimbiX/drowsier/README.md

 ## Todo

+- Support adding to dotfiles to prevent TTY/SSH from being used to circumvent lockdown - with emergency override via long printed codes
 - Stop audio notification when resuming from sleep in the morning
 - Use a logger
 - User config file which overrides default config file